codeaashu/python-projects/README.md

 ### 1. OTP Verification

-- Description: A program to simulate a voting system.
+- Description: A program to make an OTP verification System with Help of various libraries.
 - Blog Post: [Voting System](https://codeaashu.hashnode.dev/otp-verification-using-python)